survivejs/react-book/manuscript/08_building_kanban.md

 vendor.876083b45225c03d8a74.js.map    2.12 MB       1  [emitted]  vendor
                         index.html  317 bytes          [emitted]
    [0] multi vendor 64 bytes {1} [built]
-    + 339 hidden modules
+    + 316 hidden modules
 Child extract-text-webpack-plugin:
         + 2 hidden modules
 ```

 This means we have separate app and vendor bundles.
 In addition, styles have been pushed to a separate file.
-And top this we have sourcemaps and an automatically generated *index.html*.
+And on top of this we have sourcemaps and an automatically generated *index.html*.

 ## Isomorphic Rendering